Disclaimer: Just so you know, if you order an item through one of our posts, we may get a small share of the sale.

 I had two different clients with the same symptoms, had them tested for vitamin D, both were less than 30, both had relief from joint pain after supplementing.
 It's a very common problem up here in the Northwest.

-Because it's dependent on your exposure to the sun, it can sometimes be hard to tell when you're in need of more vitamin D!
-Here are 15 signs that will help you know if you're vitamin D-deficient.
+It can sometimes be hard to tell when you're in need of more vitamin D. Here are 15 signs that will help you know if you're vitamin D deficient.

 1. Muscle Weakness

-You should be aware that muscle weakness can present in a general body fatigue.
-If you’re experiencing a more general fatigue in your body, these muscle weakness issues may stay hidden and go unnoticed for months.
-Above all else, always listen to your body.
-If you notice anything seriously out of the ordinary, it’s recommended that you contact your physician for a checkup.
-They know what to look for, and will get you and your muscles on the right track to good health!
+You should be aware that muscle weakness can present as generalized body fatigue.
+If you’re experiencing a more general fatigue around your body, muscle weakness issues in specific areas may stay hidden and go unnoticed for months.

 2. Bone Pain

-Shunning the sun and avoiding dairy can leave you with a deficiency of vitamin D, which can lead to bone pain.
-This can be difficult to distinguish from muscle or joint pain, but it generally manifests itself as a deep, full pain that can't be isolated to an exact area.
+Shunning the sun and avoiding dairy can leave you with a vitamin D deficiency that might lead to bone pain.
+This can be difficult to distinguish from muscle or joint pain, but it generally manifests itself as a deep, aching pain that isn't isolated in an exact area.

-There are some ways we can help differentiate bone pain from muscle pain.
+There are some indicators that can help differentiate bone pain from muscle pain.
 Muscle pain is usually centralized to one point and is exaggerated by movement or physical activity.
 Bone pain, on the other hand, is broader and deeper.